team5735/SoftwareTrainingDocs/lessons/003_intro_to_wpilib.md

 // (in RobotContainer, typically) private final CommandXboxController driveController = new CommandXboxController(Constants.DRIVE_CONTROLLER_PORT);

-private final Algae algaer = new Algae();
+private final AlgaeSubsystem algae = new AlgaeSubsystem();

 // in configureBindings
-driveController.a().whileTrue(new Grab(algaer));
+driveController.a().whileTrue(new GrabCommand(algae));
 ```

 There's a few things I'd like to point out about this example.
-First of all, `driveController` and `algaer` are instance variables of the `RobotContainer`.
+First of all, `driveController` and `algae` are instances of the `RobotContainer`.
 Second, `driveController.a()` is a trigger representing the A button on the Xbox controller at that port (typically 0 in our projects, this refers to the port in the FRC Driver Station).
 This means that when A is pressed, driveController.a() is true.

 The method `Trigger#whileTrue(Command)` 'registers' (loosely speaking) the passed Command object to be scheduled (with `Command#schedule()`) when the trigger goes from false to true and cancelled (interrupted) when the trigger goes from true to false.
 In this case, that would make the motor associated with this algaer start spinning when the button is pressed and stop when it's released.